SuperOffice/SDK-Doc/NetServer.Data.Access/Welcome.md

 <properties date="2016-05-11"
-SortOrder="1"
+SortOrder="1" DefaultTopic="yes"
 />

 ![](images/DevNet_logo.png) ![](expander-sdk.jpg)
 Expander SDK: Server Data .net API
 ==================================

-Documentation for NetServer 7.5
+Documentation for NetServer 8.0
-(Feb 2014)
+(Jun 2016)

 The SuperOffice Server Data API provides .net programmers with direct access to the database through four different abstractions.
 Web services are built in a separate API on top of these classes.